AA (Alcoholics Anonymous)

 A condition where the body has adapted to the presence of drugs or alcohol.
 If someone who is drug dependent stops taking that drug suddenly, withdrawal will occur.
 In some situations, such as benzodiazepines, alcohol, heroin or opiate addiction, withdrawal can be severe or life threatening.

 The process of removing a toxic substance from the body.
 Medically assisted detoxification may be needed to help manage withdrawal symptoms associated with dependence.
 Symptom severity depends on the type of drug, the dosage, and how long and how frequently it has been taken.
-Detoxification is often the first step in a drug treatment program, particularly with addiction to opiates such as heroin, tranquilizers and alcohol.
+Detoxification is often the first step in a drug treatment program, particularly with addiction to opioids, tranquilizers and alcohol.

 A place where a person can safely recuperate from the immediate effects of drugs or alcohol with medical supervision.